department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-new-vamc-system.md

 ### VAMC editor tasks
 - [ ] Complete training if they haven't already
 - [ ] Do all the things listed [here](https://prod.cms.va.gov/help/vamc)
-- [ ] Do we have a checklist like we do for VBA?
 - [ ] Confirm when ready to publish

 ### Launch tasks